calebphess/Base-React-App-Springboot/server/thingapp/README.md

      - NOTE: You will probably need to change the file name to whatever the .war file is in the target directory
 3. See the application running in the browser
      - See the Swagger page at https://localhost:8443/thingapp/api-docs

+## Backend workflow / code navigation
+### High level overview
+- web endpoint <-> biz interface <-> biz <-> service interface <-> service <-> dal <-> dao <-> database
+ |
+  ---------------------------------- model/VO -------------------------------- <-> database record

+- The user token get's created by the UserTokenInterceptor and is always passed around with the request
+     - It holds basic user information and roles
+     - this is how we do record validation

+- The web enpoint handles routing and basic session info
+- The biz module handles all business logic like authorization and calls across services
+- The service logic handles validation logic before records are submitted to/from the database
+- The dal converts the resulting service request into a database request
+- The dao is what actually makes the database request

+### Other modules / functionality
+- BaseRestEndpoint does all of our error handling with the help of the exceptions module
+- The util module is for commonly used or complex validation logic
+- If there are any asynchronous jobs they would start at the service level and run with the system token instead of a user token, since the system is performing the action automatically

+## Personal TODO
+ - we will want to add a /user/public endpoint that only returns relevant information for a public user
+ - refactor out biz and service logic for all old services
+ - need to move auth service to security service